pstuifzand/logseq-readwise-reader-export/README.md

 Highlights are created in a book with author and title from the plugin settings.

 ![Export to Readwise with note by slash command](./export-to-readwise-with-note.png)

+### Export page to Reader

+Use the command palette "Export Page to Reader".
+When called the plugin will the author from settings, a fake url (because logseq urls are not accepted), the page title and the content blocks as paragraphs to Reader.
+The HTML the plugin sends is very simple for now, but can be improved.
+Please provide feedback about this in Discussions.

+### Save URL to Reader

+Use the command palette "Save URL to Reader" or the block context menu to Save a URL to Reader".

 ## Settings